Olé Olé (band): Third singer: Sonia Santana 1992–1993

 The Olé Olé boys were very clear that they were a group and that if they had survived the abandonment of their first singer, they could overcome the departure of Marta Sánchez.
 So, they called a national contest in the magazine El Gran Musical to choose their third singer.
 However, neither Marcelo nor Gustavo agreed with the fact that the election was done like this and they proposed the singer Esther Álvarez, with whom they even recorded some tracks.

 The lucky chosen one was Sonia Santana, a young Canarian singer.
 With her they recorded 1992's "Al Descubierto", which was their seventh and last album.

 "Al Descubierto" was a record that was a step towards the maturity of the group without losing the essence of their music.
 The melodious and sweet voice of Sonia accompanied songs such as "No Mueras Posibilidad" or "Volaba Yo", which were the first two singles of the album.

 As a third single, they released "Pero También Te Deseo", an elegant song in classic Olé Olé style.
 The fourth single, "Adiós", was barely promoted.
 It was a song composed by Marcelo Montesano about the phenomenon of immigration.
 The followers of Olé Olé remained unconditional and accepted Sonia as a future bet for the group.

 The group obtained relative success, reached the Gold Record by selling 50,000 copies and completed a tour in Spain and America performing the work.

 But this time there was no luck.
 Disconnects between Sonia and the boys led to the dismissal of the singer, leaving the group again without a voice.

-This time there was no continuation and this was the end of an outstanding career that spanned more than ten years of Spanish pop.
+This time there was no continuation and this was the end of a career that spanned more than ten years of Spanish pop.
 Olé Olé's former members have dedicated themselves since then to various solo projects, mostly the production and composition of songs for other artists.